Once you've mastered a simple sourdough boule, a sourdough batard is a nice shape to master.

 What Equipment Do I Need For Shaping & Baking A Sourdough Batard?

-Will I De-Gas My Dough If I Over Handle the Dough
+Will I De-Gas My Dough If I Over Handle it?

 How To Shape A Sourdough Batard Video